getporter/porter/docs/content/slides/cnab-unpacked/index.md

 * Doesn't require knowledge of CNAB
 * Uses mixins to include tools into bundles
-* Designed to make bundles easier to manage
+* Designed to make bundles easier to create and manage
 * Community focused

 .center[